near/docs/docs/2.develop/3.contracts/anatomy/anatomy.md

 ## Constant and variables

 Smart contracts can store values within them, we cover this topic in depth on the [Storage](../storage.md) section.
-Here, we will just notice that an important difference between RUST and Assemblyscript is that in RUST the smart contract is an object.
+Here, we will just notice that an important difference between RUST and AssemblyScript is that in RUST the smart contract is an object.
 Therefore, in RUST the contract's attributes are stored in `self`.
-In contrast, in Assemblyscript we need to explicitly rely on the `storage` object to store all the attributes.
+In contrast, in AssemblyScript we need to explicitly rely on the `storage` object to store all the attributes.

 :::tip
 In RUST we are also relying in the `env::storage` object to store the contract's attributes.
 However, this gets abstracted away by the SDK.